 - This isn’t your normal camping spot.
 Unlike showing up to a campground where you can sprawl out and set up your camp as soon as you get there, stealth camping usually means waiting to set up your tent, getting in your tent, and laying there until you fall asleep.
 It can be an uncomfortable situation.

 We hope you found these few tidbits of information worth your while.
-Stealth camping is something not too many of us will ever have to experience, but if you are one of the few who choose this lifestyle than we hope this can help a few of you!
+Stealth camping is something not too many of us will ever have to experience.
+However, if you are one of the few who choose this lifestyle than we hope this helps in some way!

-Want to get our travel, adventure and cooking blogs as soon as they come out?
+Want to get more of our travel, adventure and cooking blogs as soon as they come out?
 Make sure to put your email in below and hit the subscribe button!